Financial-Times/svg-tint-stream/README.md

 ## Contributing

 To contribute to SVG Tint Stream, clone this repo locally and commit your code on a separate branch.
-You'll need to install [Bower] and run `bower install` to load in the SVG fixtures we use for testing.

 Please write unit tests for your code, and check that everything works by running the following before opening a pull-request: